pflashgary/Rust-Learnings/content/posts/gantt.md

 ```
 **Warning**: The code uses `chrono::DateTime`.
 I need to change to `chrono:Date` to ignore the time component.

 The task is to convert this information into a JSON representation that includes all the features and their children.
-The resulting JSON should be structured in such a way that it is easy to process and analyze.

 The input data will be stored in a text file, and the solution should be able to read this file and convert it into a JSON representation.
 The resulting JSON should be organized in a hierarchical manner, with the parent feature/module being the root, and its children being the sub-features.